go140point6/crypto-helpers/README.md

 # crypto-helpers
 Scripts for various crypto projects (bash)

-Note: The explorers are often behind the local blockchain.
-Running a second (or third) time shows everything OK.
-Working on checking this in the script and re-running when needed.

-Note 2: Any script that hits an explorer should be staggered slightly to avoid rate limits of said API.
+Any script that hits an explorer should be scheduled with an offset to ensure they don't all hit the explorer at the same time.

-Note 3: NavCoin and Neblio scripts seem to be working mostly as expected.
-PIVX is working for the fork script (mostly) but checking and monitoring stakes is being rewritten.

 NavCoin : NAV<br>
 https://navcoin.org/en<br>